RippleForms/RippleForms/README.md

 Read on or watch [video](https://youtu.be/If8In1ZwHlQ)
  1. Fill the form in the [link](https://forms.gle/pEQc4voG2EZNXEBh7) (This form shows an example of how a lawyer can use Rippleforms to get bookings for a consultation call )
- 2. After filling the form you should see a "You can pay using the following link" with a link.
+ 2. After filling and submitting the form you should see a "You can pay using the following link" with a link.
 Click on the link
- 3. You will be taken to a checkout page where you will have to connect your wallet and make the payment.
+ 3. You will be taken to a checkout page where you will have to connect your Gem wallet and make the payment.
 If your payment goes through you should see "Tx Confirmed"
  4. After paying go to this [spreadsheet](https://docs.google.com/spreadsheets/d/1-VKBSKjVPnGRVzJmhxQSug7tYSFxtZtU4Nx6bUUygo8/edit?resourcekey#gid=985907363)  to verify your payment and form entries (The customer will NOT have access this sheet in prod.
 Only the merchant aka the lawyer will be able to view it)

 ## Test as a Merchant (Needs GCP account)